-Jürg Gutknecht’s professional career in Computing started in 1968 in industry with a position in the real-time system programming group at Swissair.
+started his professional career in Computing in 1968 in industry with a position in the real-time system programming group at Swissair.
 From 1970 and while being employed by IBM as a working student, Jürg Gutknecht studied Mathematics at the ETH Zurich, from which he graduated in 1977 with a PhD in Mathematics.
-Gutknecht joined Niklaus Wirth’s Lilith/ Modula personal computing research team in 1981 and, in 1985, after a sabbatical stay at the Xerox-PARC Research Laboratory in California, he was appointed Assistant Professor of Computer Science at the ETH.
+After an employment as a professor of Mathematics at the Kantonsschule Heerbrugg in the Swiss Rheintal Gutknecht joined Niklaus Wirth’s Lilith/ Modula personal computing research team in 1981 and, in 1985, after a sabbatical stay at the Xerox-PARC Research Laboratory in California, he was appointed Assistant Professor of Computer Science at the ETH.
 Then, together with Wirth, he developed Modula-2 system software and created the Oberon programming language and system, followed by several evolutions with a focus on component-based software design and concurrency.
 Jürg Gutknecht’s research interests are in the area of programming languages, compilers and runtime platforms, with an emphasis on lean systems.
 He is currently involved in projects aiming at holistic systems design, including application-aware chip design based on programmable hardware technology.
 Prof. Gutknecht was the head of the Native Systems research group at the Computer Science department of ETH Zürich.
 He was Studies Delegate from 1991 until 1994 and head of department from 2006 until 2010.

 After his retirement from ETH in 2014, Jürg Gutknecht became president of the Swiss Informatics Society SI.
 Now he is past president and an active SI board member.